 But, some of them can require higher temperatures, while some require lower ones.
 It’s important to keep the temperature consistent.

-If the temperature changes suddenly, your fish can be more susceptible to disease and parasites.
+If the temperature fluctuates, your fish can be more susceptible to disease and parasites.
 More seriousl, if the temperature changes suddenly, it can be fatal.

 Ammonia and Waste

-It’s not a good idea to feed your fish extra food for the weekend if you will be away.
-It can lead to excessive waste as well as any leftover food in the tank can contribute to making your tank dirty and scungy!
+It’s not a good idea to feed your fish ‘extra’ food for the weekend if you will be away.
+It can lead to excessive waste and any leftover food in the tank can contribute to making your tank dirty and scungy!

-By cycling your tank properly, you can prevent your fish from the death in the future.
+By cycling your tank water properly, you can prevent ammonia build up and keep your fish alive and healthy!

 Top 16 Best Fish for Small Gallon Tanks

-They are usually the ones kept in bowls but if you want them to have more room, whilst still being limited by the physical space to place the aquarium, check through our reviews can go for any of the fish tanks that we recommended bellow.
+Often pet Betta fish are kept in bowls…. but if you want them to have more room, whilst still being limited by the physical space to place the aquarium, check through our reviews can go for any of the fish tanks that we recommended below.

 You may want to put in some extra plants inside since these fish love to hide in plain sight.